 Olsen ran the dude ranch at Peaceful Valley until he sold it to the federal government in 1936.
 The ranch house was then used as the headquarters of the Roosevelt Recreation Demonstration Area.
 Between 1934 and 1939, the Peaceful Valley Ranch site also housed Civilian Conservation Corps (CCC), Works Progress Administration (WPA), and Emergency Relief Administration (ERA) staff.
 When Theodore Roosevelt National Memorial Park was established in 1947, the Peaceful Valley Ranch site was used as the park headquarters until the present Administration Building and visitor center were built in Medora in 1959.
 The building continued to house park staff until 1965.

 In the 1960s, the National Park Service briefly considered tearing down the buildings on the ranch site in order to establish a new ranching demonstration area called the Longhorn Ranch.
 The plan never came to fruition and the historic buildings survived.
 In 1967, the park permitted a concessionaire to use the ranch property as a base of operations for guided horseback tours as the Olsen family had done many years before.
-Although the concessionaires have changed over the years, this tradition continues today.
+The tradition continued with various concessionaires offering trail rides through the summer of 2014.

 Peaceful Valley Ranch is an enduring reminder of the open range cattle ranching era of the 1880s and the golden age of dude ranches.
 Although several structures on the site have come and gone, and the ranch house has been expanded and renovated throughout its life, the ranch property is remarkably intact and a rare reminder of the architecture of the period in which it was built.
 Three of the surviving buildings, including the ranch house, are included on the National Register of Historic Places.